goblindegook/Syllables/docs/template.md

 ## Taxonomy Templates

-Lets you to override a theme template for a taxonomy by attempting to load one of the following files in your specified directory:
+Lets you override a theme template for a taxonomy by attempting to load one of the following files in the specified directory:

 * `taxonomy-{{taxonomy}}-{{term}}.php`
 * `taxonomy-{{taxonomy}}.php`